 Some children with disabilities just may not have the desire to be physically active.
 If that's the case for your child, try these tips:

-- Encourage your child to try different activities until he or she finds one that's really enjoyable.
+- Encourage your child to try different activities until your child finds one that's really enjoyable.

 - Set short-term goals that let your child succeed quickly.